 3. Enjoy the Thames River

 The Thames River is one of the most iconic elements of the city and you can enjoy tours along the river.
 There are also a number of canals in London, such as Little Venice and Regent’s Canal.
+There are also a number of major sites along London’s River Thames.

 4. Explore new and historical attractions

 You cannot fail to be impressed by the attractions in London.
-From the London Eye offering views to the city to the stunning range of museums in the West End of the city, there is something for everyone including locations like Madame Tussauds, the Houses of Parliament and Westminster Abbey!
+From the London Eye offering views to the city to the stunning range of museums in the West End of the city, there is something for everyone including locations like Madame Tussauds, the Houses of Parliament, and Westminster Abbey!
 Plus being one of the oldest established cities in the world, there is much to explore on a walking tour with the help of one of London’s highly qualified and knowledgeable Blue Badge Tourist Guides.

 5. Attend a major sporting event

 As you would expect from a capital city, there is no shortage of sporting events and attractions.
-Many of the top Premier League sides are found in London while the capital is home to some of the most prestigious sporting locations in the city, such as Wembley Stadium (football), Wimbledon (lawn tennis), Lords (cricket) and Twickenham (rugby).
+Many of the top Premier League sides are found in London while the capital is home to some of the most prestigious sporting locations in the city, such as Wembley Stadium (football), Wimbledon (lawn tennis), Lords (cricket), and Twickenham (rugby).

 6. View the spectacular skyline

 The London skyline is iconic with magnificent buildings like St Paul’s Cathedral which have stood the test of time; but new buildings like The Shard (also known as the Shard of Glass and Shard London Bridge) have entered the fray, ensuring that there are reasons to return and see how modern London is taking up.
-The Shard along with the London Eye offer great views of the city but there are also many places along The Thames where you can sit and take in the beauty of the city.
+The Shard along with the London Eye offers great views of the city but there are also many places along The Thames where you can sit and take in the beauty of the city.

 7. Choose from a wide range of accommodations